qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-   When working with layers from the same PostGreSQL database, activate the :guilabel:`Automatically create transaction groups where possible` option in :menuselection:`Project --> Project Properties --> Data Sources` to sync their behavior (enter or exit the edit mode, save or rollback changes at the same time).
+   When working with layers from the same PostGreSQL database, activate the :guilabel:`Automatically create transaction groups where possible` option in :menuselection:`Project --> Properties... --> Data Sources` to sync their behavior (enter or exit the edit mode, save or rollback changes at the same time).

 .. _sec_advanced_edit: